HarBatt/file_system/README.md

 Search query using elasticsearch with threshold of 99%, and key to find the most relevant image which corresponds to the original user.

-Compress functions to store the data by acquiring the id of the documents corresoinding to the users.
+Compress functions to store the data by acquiring the id of the documents corresponding to the users.